matter-labs/era-contracts/docs/gateway/gateway_protocol_upgrades.md

 # Safety guards for GW→L1 migrations

-Migrations from GW to L1 do not have any chain recovery mechanism, i.e. if the step (3) from the above fails for some reason (e.g. a new protocol version id is available on the STM), then the chain is basically lost.
+Migrations from GW to L1 do not have any chain recovery mechanism, i.e. if the step (3) from the above fails for some reason (e.g. a new protocol version id is available on the CTM), then the chain is basically lost.

 ### Protocol version safety guards

 - Before a new protocol version is released, all the migrations will be paused, i.e. the `pauseMigration` function will be called by the owner of the Bridgehub on both L1 and L2.
-It should prevent migrations happening in the risky period when the new version is published to the STM.
+It should prevent migrations happening in the risky period when the new version is published to the CTM.
-- Assuming that no new protocol versions are published to STM during the migration, the migration must succeed, since both STM on GW and on L1 will have the same version and so the checks will work fine.
+- Assuming that no new protocol versions are published to CTM during the migration, the migration must succeed, since both CTM on GW and on L1 will have the same version and so the checks will work fine.
 - The finalization of any chain withdrawal is permissionless and so in the short term the team could help finalize the outstanding migrations to prevent funds loss.

-> The approach above is somewhat tricky as it requires careful coordination with the governance to ensure that at the time of when the new protocol version is published to STM, there are no outstanding migrations.
+> The approach above is somewhat tricky as it requires careful coordination with the governance to ensure that at the time of when the new protocol version is published to CTM, there are no outstanding migrations.

 In the future we will either make it more robust or add a recovery mechanism for failed GW → L1 migrations.
 >